dmc12-xyz/ai-writer/README.md

 -----------------

-The tool generates short story based on keywords and phrases provided as an input.
-The response is generated using the OpenAI Apis.
+The tool generates short story based on keywords and phrases provided in the input.

 ### Details